TRASE-NODEs: Trajectory Sensitivity-aware Neural Ordinary Differential Equations for Efficient Dynamic Modeling: Problem Statement

 We briefly discuss the ODE and the NODEs approach for formulating our sensitivity-aware design.
 Consider a continuous-time dynamical system with the state vector denoted by $\bbx(t) \in \mathbb R^n$ for the time $t\geq 0$.
 In addition, an external input of the reference set-point, denoted by $\bbu \in \mathbb R^k$, is used to control the system.
 Thus, we consider a generally nonlinear, time-dependent ODE:

 where the function $\bbf(\cdot)$ is the key to defining the state evolution.
 Note that our setup includes a time-invariant control set-point $\bbu$, which goes beyond the original NODEs work \cite{Node}.
 Including $\bbu$ is very important for dynamics control problems with actuation capability, as discussed later.
 Additional inputs to $\bbf(\cdot)$ could include time-varying algebraic variables collected in vector $\bby(t) \in \mathbb R^m$.
 They are determined by algebraic relations or external system conditions rather than differential equations.
 Thus, their trajectories are not obtained through ODE-based integration, but they evolve over time due to their dependence on $\bbx(t)$ and other exogenous inputs.
 When $\bby(t)$ directly influences the evolution of $\bbx(t)$, it is necessary to include the former in $\bbf(\cdot)$.
-For example, the dynamics of inverter-based resources, or general power system components, depend on the terminal bus voltage magnitude and angle (frequency), which are the algebraic variables in this case.
+For example, the dynamics of inverter-based resources, or general power system components, depend on the terminal bus voltage magnitude and angle (frequency), which are the algebraic variables in this case \cite{DynamicsModeling1}.
+The presence of such algebraic variables does not affect the proposed method, since they can be incorporated in the same framework as additional inputs influencing the state dynamics.

 By connecting discrete ODE solvers with ResNet in \cite{ResNetNode1,ResNetNode2}, the NODEs work \cite{Node} proposed a continuous-time neural approximation of $\bbf(\cdot)$.
 A neural network (NN) with weight/bias parameters in $\bbtheta$ is used to approximate a given time window of $[0,T]$, resulting in another ODE: